Antigoni Papadopoulou (footballer): Club career

-In 2022/23, she competed for Aris Thessaloniki and, on 3 July 2023, she returned to PAOK where she had a breakout season, scoring 16 goals in 32 matches, mostly coming off the bench.
+In the 2022–23 season, she competed for Aris Thessalonikis and, on 3 July 2023, she returned to PAOK where she had a breakout season, scoring 16 goals in 32 matches, mostly coming off the bench.
 PAOK won both the league and the 2024 Greek Cup, with Papadopoulou scoring in the final.
-In 2024/25, she scored 8 goals in 20 appearances as PAOK finished 5th in the league and reached the semifinals of the cup.
+In 2024–25, she scored eight goals in 20 appearances as PAOK finished 5th in the league and reached the semifinals of the cup.

 On 26 September 2025, she moved to Cyprus to join Omonia.
+She made her debut in the 2025 Cypriot Super Cup final, helping the club win the competition for the first time in its history.
+She made 18 total appearances and scored eight times as Omonia finished third in the league.